MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 - 0204-Enrolling devices into Intune

-  > Note: You will also need a mobile phone that can receive text messages used to secure Windows Hello sign in authentication to Azure AD.
+  > Note: You will also need a mobile phone that can receive text messages used to secure Windows Hello sign in authentication to Entra ID.

 ## Exercise 1: Add a Microsoft Store App to Intune